 I noticed a slight problem with the grid layout last night.
 Nothing awful – it should even make some bits a bit easier – but too late to change now.

 Could this be my last “cryptish” puzzle?
 Hmmmm.
-Meanwhile, here’s the puzzle as a printable PNG, or a browser-solvable embed.
+Meanwhile, here’s the puzzle as a printable PNG.
 Hope you enjoy.